-Tony Parker scored 22 points, Danny Green added 21 on seven 3-pointers, and San Antonio used a dominant third quarter to pummel Oklahoma City 112-77 Wednesday night and take a 2-0 lead in the Western Conference finals.
+Tony Parker scored 22 points, Danny Green made seven 3-pointers and added 21, and the Spurs used a dominant third quarter to decimate the Thunder 112-77 on Wednesday night and take a 2-0 lead in the Western Conference finals.

-Playing without Serge Ibaka and given two days to adjust to dropping Game 1 by 17 points, the Thunder performed even worse.
+Playing without the injured Ibaka and given two days to adjust to dropping Game 1 by 17 points, the Thunder performed worse.

-Parker and Green each had eight points in the third quarter and San Antonio outscored Oklahoma City 33-18 in the period.
+San Antonio closed the first half on a 25-8 run, then Parker and Green each had eight points in the third quarter as San Antonio outscored Oklahoma City 33-18.

 “If they had won this game by one point, we’d still be down 0-2,” Durant said.

-"(We) lost by a lot two games in a row.
-It's hard for you to stay together, but we have a group of guys that are not front-runners and we'll figure it out.
-That's all we've got to do."
+“(We) lost by a lot two games in a row.
+It’s hard for you to stay together, but we have a group of guys that are not front-runners and we’ll figure it out.”

-It was a shocking turn for the Thunder, who started well after making some adjustments following a loss in the series opener.
+It was a shocking turn for the Thunder, who started well.

 Oklahoma City opened more aggressive on both ends, especially defensively.
 The physicality disrupted the Spurs early and frustrated them emotionally.